Skip to Content

 Mark and Kristen at Imjingak Park during a DMZ Tour

-We ran into a few problems during our tour and this detailed DMZ tour review will give you everything you need to know including a step by step account of our experience.
+But we ran into a few problems during our tour.
+So our detailed and honest DMZ tour review will tell you everything you need to know including a step by step account of our experience.
+Depending on what you want to see, you might need to book a different tour and we want to help you make the most of your trip.
+Read more about us.

 View of North Korea from South Korea from Dora Observatory

-South Korean view of North Korea over the DMZ
+South Korean view over North Korea from the DMZ

 Both the DMZ and DML were created from the 1953 Armistice Agreement.
-This buffer zone spans 4km wide as well as 250km in length along the 38th parallel between the two Korean countries.
+This buffer zone spans 4km wide and 250km in length along the 38th parallel between the two Korean countries.
+Soldiers from each county patrol their respective sides.

-It’s also interesting to note, travelers with American and South Korean passports are not allowed entry into North Korea.
-So for many, a tour of the DMZ is the closest they will ever get to this secluded country.
+It’s also interesting to note, travelers with American and South Korean passports are not allowed to enter North Korea.
+So for many, a tour of the DMZ is the closest they will ever come to this very secluded and secretive country.

 American and South Korean flags at Imjingak Park

-Inside the Demilitarized Zone, you will find the former village of Panmunjom (or Truce Village) on the western coast of the peninsula along the Military Demarcation Line.
+If you want to book a tour, you can visit both the DMZ and the Joint Security Area (JSA).
+Inside the Demilitarized Zone, you’ll find the former village of Panmunjom which is now known as Truce Village on the western coast of the peninsula along the Military Demarcation Line.

-The JSA is home to several blue barracks which are used for negotiations between the two nations.
-Supported by the United Nations Command Military Armistice Commission (UNCMAC), this is now considered to be a neutral place.
+The JSA has several blue barracks that have historically been used for negotiations between the two nations.
+Supported by the United Nations Command Military Armistice Commission (UNCMAC), the JSA is now considered to be a neutral place.
+You can visit as part of a tour and visitors are allowed to enter one of the Military Armistice Commission conference rooms.

-You will be required to sign a waiver which absolves South Korea, the US and the UN if any incident arises during your tour.
+You’ll also be required to sign a waiver which absolves South Korea, the US and the UN if any incident arises.
+JSA tours were suspended last year in 2023 because a US soldier ran into North Korea during his tour and unfortunately, the JSA is no longer allowing tours.

-Travel Tip: It might take at least 72 hours in advance to make a reservation if you plan to visit the JSA so if this is on your Seoul bucket list, you will have to plan ahead.
+Travel Tip: It might take at least 72 hours in advance to make a reservation if you plan to visit the JSA so if this is something you want to do, you will have to plan ahead.

 Can You Visit The DMZ Without A Tour?